SpaceByBlank/Arch/README.md

 A curated collection of resources, links, and websites to save time and explore Arch Linux faster.

-### To find Applications
-- [Arch Wiki: List of Applications](https://wiki.archlinux.org/title/List_of_applications) – A comprehensive list of applications available for Arch Linux.
-- [AlternativeTo](https://alternativeto.net/) – Find alternatives to popular software for Linux.

 ### Resources for Beginners
  Apps, websites, and guides to help beginners start their Arch Linux journey.